borntofrappe/borntofrappe.github.io/src/log/pixel-art.md

 The compass is perhaps the most versatile, for a loader, a timeout.
 It could use a few more frames to animate the visual, though.

-There are still five in the, admittedly small, sheet, but I'll let you figure out your favorite on your own — I've got my own.
+There are still five in the, admittedly small, sheet, but I'll let you figure out your favorite on your own — I've got mine.